Rain Queen: Succession

 However, in May 2021, a faction of the Modjadji Royal Council appointed Masalanabo's older half-brother, Prince Lekukela, as king of the Balobedu nation with the support of Prince Regent Mpapatla, citing Masalanabo's lack of preparation on divine processes traditionally assumed by Rain Queens, as she lived in Gauteng with the family of Mathole Motshekga, a former advisor to the Balobedu Royal Council.
 Mpapatla claimed there was a 2006 Royal Council resolution appointing Lekukela as heir to the Balobedu throne, which was allegedly kept secret due to security concerns.
 The Royal Council planned for Princess Masalanabo to instead assume the position of khadi-kholo (great aunt, or princess royal) of the Balobedu kingdom.
 Lekukela was installed as king-elect by the Modjadji royal council in October 2022, although his coronation was still pending judicial approval after a court application was submitted by Princess Masalanabo's legal team in order to challenge the Royal Council's decision, which they claimed to be illegal under the Traditional Leadership and Governance Framework Act and to ignore the prior recognition of Masalanabo as Rain Queen by President Cyril Ramaphosa.
-An online petition against Lekukela's appointment was launched in May 2021, even though the Royal Council stated the their decision was irreversible.
+An online petition against Lekukela's appointment was launched in May 2021, even though the Royal Council stated the decision was irreversible.

 A male branch of the extended royal clan has also petitioned the South African president to restore the male line of the Balobedu royal house, which reigned before 1800.
 This request is considered unlikely to be granted, since the Rain Queen heritage is recognised as a national cultural legacy and interest in it has stimulated significant tourist trade.
 This male branch is reportedly considered by some to be a faction that promotes division within the royal clan of the Balobedu people.